Venkata-Manoj/Capstone-Forage/README.md

 ## 🤝 Contributing

-This is a capstone project.
-Contributions welcome after initial release.
+This is a self project.
+Contributions welcome.

 ---